Optimization-centric cutting feedback for semiparametric models: Cutting feedback

-Consider the broader optimization-centric generalization of Bayesian posteriors \citep{Knoblauch2022}, which is inspired by a characterization of Bayesian updating as the solution to an optimization problem \citep{zellner88}, and includes conventional generalized Bayesian inference as a special case.
-Let $y=(y_1,\dots, y_n)^\top$ be the data, $\theta$ be a parameter of interest with prior $p(\theta)$, and $R(y \mid \theta)=\sum_{i=1}^n r_i(y_i|\theta)$ be a loss function.
+Conventional Bayesian updating can be formulated as the solution of a variational optimization problem \citep{zellner88}.
+Building on this perspective, \cite{Knoblauch2022} develop a form of generalized Bayesian inference that defines a generalized posterior by modifying the optimization problem defining the usual Bayesian update.
+This modification can achieve robustness to model misspecification and enhance computational scalability.
+To explain further, let $y=(y_1,\dots, y_n)^\top$ be the data, $\theta$ be a parameter of interest with prior $p(\theta)$ and $R(y \mid \theta)=\sum_{i=1}^n r_i(y_i|\theta)$ be a loss function.
 As \cite{Knoblauch2022} do not consider modular structures, $y$ is not split into module-specific data sources.
 They consider a class $\mathcal{F}$ of candidate posteriors, and a divergence $\mathcal{D}(q\|p)$ measuring deviation of $q\in \mathcal{F}$ from the prior.
 The optimization-centric posterior of $\theta$ is defined as